 Henkel preferred shares have been publicly listed since 1985, the ordinary shares since 1996.
 Both share classes are traded on all eight German stock exchanges.

-In the USA, investors are able to acquire Henkel preferred and ordinary shares by way of stock ownership certificates obtained through the Sponsored Level I ADR (American Depositary Receipt) program.
+In the USA, investors are able to acquire Henkel ordinary and preferred shares by the way of stock ownership certificates obtained through the Sponsored Level I ADR (American Depositary Receipt) program.
 On January 3, 2019 BNY Mellon, as Depositary, at the direction of Henkel AG & Co.
 KGaA, announced a ratio change on the Depositary Receipt program from 1 ADR representing 1 share to the new ratio of 4 ADRs representing 1 share effective from January 15, 2019.

 |Preferred shares||Ordinary shares|